Prison for Wellington teacher who filmed 90 women in bathroom

-A former Wellington teacher who filmed nearly 100 showering women through a two-way mirror in his home has been sent to prison.
+A former Wellington teacher who filmed nearly 100 women through a two-way mirror in his bathroom has been sent to prison.

 The women and girls he filmed have described the impact of his offending, with one girl saying she now showers in a bikini or clothes, with the bathroom mirrors covered.